 - it has openings for major blood vessels and nerves of the head and neck

-- the tentorium cerebelli, part of the membranous system surrounding the central nervous system down to the sacrum, attaches to the sphenoid
+- the tentorium cerebelli, part of the membranous system surrounding the central nervous system, attaches to the sphenoid

-The sphenoid has been called the keystone bone.
-It touches 12 other cranial bones: two parietals, two temporals, two zygomas, two palatines, frontal, occipital, ethmoid, and vomer.
+The sphenoid has been called the keystone bone of the skull.
+It touches 12 other cranial bones: the two parietals, two temporals, two zygomas, two palatines, the frontal, occipital, ethmoid, and vomer.